Justin-Credible/space-invaders-emulator/README.md

 # Space Invaders Emulator

-This repository contains my implementation of an emulator for the Intel 8080 CPU and the related hardware for the 1978 arcade game: Space Invaders!
+This repository contains my implementation of an emulator for the Intel 8080 CPU and the related hardware for the 1978 arcade game: *Space Invaders*.

+It emulates the graphics and sound, supports save states, has an interactive debugger, has rewind functionality, and includes 600+ unit test cases.

 ![showcase](.readme/gameplay.gif)